‘Custom build’ is sometimes used interchangeably with ‘self build’ in conversation, but that’s not necessarily correct.

 - Manage the project — working within your set budget and taking responsibility for building works including health and safety.

-In the UK there are now more than 30 specialist custom build suppliers, offering a wide range of options.
+In the UK, there is now a healthy range of specialist custom build suppliers, offering a wide range to choose from.
 Some schemes offer relatively limited choice, such as the choice of layout, kitchen and bathroom, internal fixtures and finishes, and maybe cladding.
 Other schemes offer almost complete freedom.

 Cohousing is another way to build which is becoming increasingly popular.
 It is similar to a group self build where a group of people work together to build a set of homes, and once again, this is often with the help of a developer.